qgis/QGIS-Documentation/source/docs/documentation_guidelines/first_contribution.rst

    contributors about your choice by adding a comment to the issue report and get it assigned to you.
 #.
 From your repository, create (and switch to) a branch with a name that helps
-   you remind what it's about
+   you remind what it's about.
 #.
-Browse the source files to the file that has to be changed
+Browse the source files to the file that has to be changed.
 #.
 Toggle the file into Edit mode using the pencil icon and do your modifications
-   following :ref:`writing guidelines <QGIS-documentation-guidelines>`
+   following :ref:`writing guidelines <QGIS-documentation-guidelines>`.
 #.
 Validate your changes by filling the :guilabel:`Commit Changes` frame and
    commit directly to your branch.
 #.
 Redo the previous steps for any other file that needs to be updated to fix